Point Lobos, California’s Most Beautiful Coastal Stretch

 Point Lobos is a small protected coastal area with cliffs and beaches.
 Various hiking trails lead through the stunning scenery.
 You can also drive to certain spots if walking is not your strong suit.

 We spent an entire afternoon exploring the different trails, starting in the south of the park, following the cliffs all the way west to the outermost point.
 Afterwards, we headed back through the middle via the Lace Lichen Trail and then made one last little detour to Whalers Cove.
-There, you can visit a small whaling museum, which we skipped since it was already getting late.
+There, you can visit a small whaling museum, which we skipped since it was already getting late and some of us were getting hungry.

 Point Lobos Cliff